SushiMan-o3/Interviewly/README.md

 # Interviewly
 AI mock interviewer that asks questions, listens to your answers, and gives real-time feedback — for technical and behavioral interview prep.

+Also deployment doesnt work, i just set it up so that I could get the domain i wanted.

 Made by Sushim Malla, Gurnoor Sandhu

 ## How it works